SakethS2205/Saketh_BSEPortfolio/index.md

 ## Challenges and surprises
 So far, I have encountered a variety of challenges, obstacles, and surprises along the way.
 The most significant of these were coordinating the functionality of the motors, especially with the new winch motors and drive shield.
 There were a lot of cumbersome issues with calibrating and controlling these motors with the potentiometer and my planet tracking code, and resolving many of these issues did set me back on my progress more frequently than I would have hoped.

+## Next Steps
+Before the final milestone, I plan to fully integrate the mathematical calculations necessary to accurately find and visually point to a planet's position, as well as using the potentiometer/button to switch between tracking different planets or different modes of tracking.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal